-Apple rolled out changes to its iOS operating system in April 2021.
-The ACA has a keen eye on how this is affecting members’ targeting and personalization efforts within mobile advertising on Apple devices.
+The ACA has a keen eye on how these changes are affecting members’ targeting and personalization efforts within mobile advertising and email on Apple devices.
 Our staff are on hand to support members in their efforts to adapt to these changes.

 This icon means you must be an ACA member to view this content.

 In January 2020 Google announced on its blog that it would do away with third-party cookies with the aim of providing more privacy for consumers and to build back consumer trust.
 In response, many industry stakeholders attempted to develop alternatives to the third-party cookies.
 However in March 2021, Google announced that they would not use any alternative user-level identifiers, stating: “If digital advertising doesn’t evolve to address the growing concerns people have about their privacy and how their personal identity is being used, we risk the future of the free and open web.”